jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

             - Participation in FMEA meetings
             - Carrying out risk analyses
             - Participation in internal process series as well as in customer acceptance tests
-            - Coordination/scheduling of customer appointments with central Quality planner and production
+            - Coordination/scheduling of customer appointments with global Quality Planner and production
             - Effectiveness check of the Poka Yoke measures
             - Checking of product and process-related documents for correctness
             - Checking of product and process-related documents for correctness and completeness - Initiation and supervision of process capability studies